DoB-Mcqueen/DoB-Mcqueen_WRO-2026/README.md

 Detailed source implementations, node configurations, custom interfaces, and ROS2 build files are hosted natively within the repository.

 * Explore the full codebase directory directly inside the [src](./src) folder.

+# Conclusion and Future Outlook

+The development of DoB McQueen stands as a comprehensive engineering milestone for our team, serving as a practical validation of decentralized software frameworks and custom hardware mechanisms.
+Through the integration of ROS2 node clustering, real-time sensor fusion, and optimized mechanical systems like Ackermann geometry and custom differentials, we have engineered an agile, predictable, and robust autonomous driving platform.

+This repository documents not just the final operational software and design files, but our complete engineering workflow, iteration loops, and problem-solving milestones.
+Every prototype modification and simulation benchmark has deepened our technical expertise across advanced robotics, edge computer vision, and systems engineering.

+As representatives of Dreams of Bangladesh, our participation in the World Robot Olympiad Future Engineers category is driven by a collective mission to demonstrate technical innovation on the global stage.
+We hope this documentation serves as a valuable resource for future student engineers and opens pathways for international collaboration, research partnerships, and technological development.

+---
+*The DoB McQueen development cycle remains an ongoing project of continuous optimization.
+For administrative inquiries, design collaborations, or sponsorship details, please reach out via our official communication channels at [://dreamsofbangladesh.com](https://://dreamsofbangladesh.com).*